 When Mary died at Westhorpe on June 25, 1533, she was buried at the abbey in Bury St. Edmunds.
 The monastery was destroyed during the Dissolution of the Monasteries under Thomas Cromwell and Henry VIII when Henry broke with the Catholic Church to marry Anne Boleyn.
 Mary’s body was then moved to St. Mary’s Church, Bury St. Edmunds.

-Resources: “The Sisters of Henry VIII” by Maria Perry, “Henry VIII: The King and His Court” by Alison Weir
+Further reading: “The Sisters of Henry VIII” by Maria Perry, “Henry VIII: The King and His Court” by Alison Weir